 Students can move back to campus beginning the weekend of Jan.
 2-3 or anytime the rest of that week.
 Move-In for students with a Spring Only contract will take place Jan.
 2-9 by appointment.
-Spring Only students can find appointment information in their GCU email and the housing portal.

 If a decision is made in January to cancel spring break, GCU would end the semester a week early, with the term ending April 18 instead of April 25.